-I am the proud aunt and godmother to my sister Eugenia’s children, Maggie (11) and Nicholas (7)!
+I am the proud aunt and godmother to my sister Eugenia’s children, Maggie (12) and Nicholas (8)!
 Maggie loves animals and wants to be a vet when she grows up.
 Nicholas is fascinated by trains (we have lots of those in Switzerland!) and any kind of vehicle – and also plays hockey.
-My little sister Christine has also just had her first child, James (1) – I cannot wait to see what he likes as he grows!
+My little sister Christine also has a child, James (2) – I cannot wait to see what he likes as he grows!
 So far, he enjoys being read to : ) She also has another one on the way, little Mary!

 I am very happy that they love books as much as I do.
-I love spending time with them whenever possible – Maggie, Nicholas and I love reading books together!
+I love spending time with them whenever possible – Maggie, Nicholas, James and I love reading books together!
 As all children do, they love listening to stories and learning about the world.

 Watching them grow has helped me truly understand how important everything we say and do every day influences children and plays a great role in their lives.
 My niece, nephews and the children I teach help me become a better person and educator.